About Scotts Bluff County

 - The Nebraska Public Access to Court Electronic Records (PACER-style system) allows remote access to many case documents, though some records require verification of identity or payment of fees.

-The court can be reached at (308) 436-6600.
+The court can be contacted through the office’s website.
 Nebraska operates a statewide online case search system through the Nebraska Judicial Branch at www.nebraska.gov/justice, where users can search for civil, criminal, probate, and traffic cases by party name or case number.
-Access to case records is governed by Nebraska Court Rule § 6-1501 et seq., which establishes public access to court records while protecting confidential information such as juvenile records, sealed documents, and certain personal identifying information.
+Access to case records is governed by Nebraska Court Rule § 6-1501 et seq, which establishes public access to court records while protecting confidential information such as juvenile records, sealed documents, and certain personal identifying information.
+Probate records, marriage dissolutions, and civil judgments are all publicly accessible unless specifically sealed by court order.

 Property & Public Records

-Property and land records for Scotts Bluff County are maintained by the Register of Deeds office, located in the Scotts Bluff County Courthouse at 1825 10th Street, Gering, NE 69341.
-The Register of Deeds can be reached at (308) 436-6619 and is responsible for recording and maintaining deeds, mortgages, liens, mechanic's liens, military discharges, UCC financing statements, easements, rights-of-way, plat maps, and other instruments affecting real property.
+Property and land records for Scotts Bluff County are maintained by the Register of Deeds office, located in Scotts Bluff County Courthouse at 1825 10th Street, Gering, NE 69341.
+The Register of Deeds can be reached at and is responsible for recording and maintaining deeds, mortgages, liens, mechanic's liens, military discharges, UCC financing statements, easements, rights-of-way, plat maps, and other instruments affecting real property.

 - Certified copies of recorded documents are available for a fee, typically $1.00 for the first page and $0.50 for each additional page, plus a certification fee.